 Barbara Betcherman Feminist Legal Internship

-The Barbara Betcherman Feminist Legal Internship will support experiential education in the JD program at Osgoode and will be given to students whose experiential programs will promote initiatives and research about women and law, including goals of sex equality and the application of feminist legal theory.
-Recipients will be selected on the basis of the following criteria: demonstrated interest (including academic, employment or volunteer activities) in issues about women and the law, sex equality goals, and the application of feminist legal theories; a proposed project that promotes initiatives and research about women and the law, including goals of sex equality and the application of feminist legal theories; unpaid/underpaid nature of the work proposed to be undertaken; academic performance; and financial need.
+The Barbara Betcherman ’74 Experiential Education Award will support experiential education in the JD program at Osgoode and will be given to students whose experiential programs will promote initiatives and research about women and law, including goals of sex equality and the application of feminist legal theory.
+Recipients will be selected on the basis of the following criteria:

 James Kreppner played a key role in getting compensation for thousands of people infected during Canada’s tainted blood scandal.
 A victim himself, he died at the age of 47.
-The internship is available to students who have obtained summer employment (12-16) weeks at a public interest agency, firm or organization where the focus is on advocacy, preferably in area of health law and/or patient rights.
+This internship is available to students who has obtained summer employment (12-16 weeks) at a public interest agency, firm or organization where the focus is on advocacy, preferably in area of health law and/or patient rights.
 The project and/or work may involve research, policy or law reform work, or the provision of legal assistance.
 Preference will be given to applicants working in unpaid or underpaid settings, and applicants must demonstrate both academic excellence and financial need.

 Lenczner Slaght Advocacy Internship